Japanese police arrest 15 men over suspected large-scale phone scam in Thailand | The Japan Times

 Authorities also believe there are more suspects who instructed the 15 men to make phone calls.

-The 15 were arrested as they attempted to board flights to Japan for scamming a female resident of Fukui Prefecture in her 50s, by sending her a phony email in late March that alleged she had failed to pay website subscription fees.
+The 15 were arrested as they attempted to board flights to Japan for allegedly scamming a Fukui Prefecture woman in her 50s, by sending her a phony email in late March that alleged she had failed to pay website subscription fees.

 The woman purchased electronic gift certificates worth some ¥300,000 in line with the group’s instructions after responding to the email over the phone, according to the police.